2024 Birmingham, Alabama, shooting: Accused

 According to law enforcement, the shooting was perpetrated by "multiple shooters" who drove off after the shooting.
 Investigators believe that they were paid to commit the attack and that one or more people were the intended targets.
 In October 2024, a suspect, 22-year-old Damien McDaniel, was arrested and charged with capital murder for the shooting.
 He is also charged with murder and capital murder for two other fatal shootings that occurred on September 19 and 22, respectively.
 In November 2024, McDaniel was charged with two additional shooting incidents, one of which was another mass shooting at a Birmingham nightclub on July 13 that killed four and injured ten.
 The other shooting he is charged with was the murder of a man during a burglary on August 13.
 In February 2025, McDaniel was charged with three more homicides, one of which was a firefighter who died on July 17, 2023, five days after being shot.
 The other two victims were killed in January 10 and April 9, 2024, respectively.
 In May 2025, McDaniel was charged with three additional murders, one of them was killed on November 27, 2023 while the other two were killed on Valentines Day 2024.
 The 2024 Valentines Day case also resulted in the death of an unborn baby.
 In total, McDaniel has been accused of 18 murders over the span of 14 months.
 The death toll includes the unborn baby killed during the Valentines Day murders.
 The crime spree also left 30 others injured.

 McDaniel had previously been sentenced to 15 years in prison on two counts of attempted murder after he shot at an occupied car in 2019 when he was 17 years old.

 In March 2025, two more suspects, Ny'Quan Lollar and Crishawn Ja'mel McLemore-Bruce, were arrested and charged with capital murder in connection to the shooting.

+Aftermath

+The owner of the Hush Lounge and another nearby business, Sleek Sports Bar, announced in November 2024 that he would close Hush Lounge on December 1 of that year.
+The owner of the bar had originally said that he had no intention of closing his business and would remain open and "prayerfully continue to be one of Birmingham’s safest and most enjoyable nightspots".
+In March 2025, a new owner announced plans to remodel the space into a drag bar and lounge, however in August of that year the owners announced that would be unable to open it after being unable to fund the project.
+The location was eventually taken over by a new owner, who announced in April 2026 that he would be opening an LGBTQ bar at the location the following month.